asyncapi/website/templates/job_template.md

 category: job category
 closingOn: MM/DD/YYYY
 ---
+## Disclaimer

+The job posting must be an AsyncAPI-related job.

 ## About the team
 Let potential employees knows what it'll feel like to joining your team in this section